ddnexus/pagy/docs/api/pagy.md

 # Pagy

 The scope of the `Pagy` class is keeping track of the all integers and variables involved in the pagination.
-It basically takes a few integers (such as the count of the collection, the page number, the items per page, ...), does some simple arithmetic and creates a very small object that allocates less than 3k of memory.
+It basically takes a few integers (such as the count of the collection, the page number, the limit per page, ...), does some simple arithmetic and creates a very small object that allocates less than 3k of memory.

 ## Synopsis